wendlingd/Interactive-Treemap-with-Shading/readme.md

 ## Visualize and Accelerate Web Site Repairs

-> My car's dashboard has an indicator that flashes when it's time for an oil change and tune-up - It says **Maintenance required**.
+> My car's dashboard has an indicator that tells me when it's time for an oil change and tune-up - it flashes **Maintenance Required**.
 My organization's web content management system has nothing similar; that's what this is for.

 ### Focus on the fundamentals with a D3.js interactive treemap